Generally speaking due to the statute of limitations in each state you should file a lawsuit as soon as possible after an accident.

 - Why each day you wait is harming your case, and how acting immediately is in your best financial interest

 If you’ve been injured due to negligence, then you are entitled to receive compensation from the guilty party.
-However, the State of California imposes a strict deadline known as a statue of limitations that limits the amount of time following an accident in which you are allowed to file a claim.
+However, the State of California imposes a strict deadline known as a statute of limitations that limits the amount of time following an accident in which you are allowed to file a claim.

 Not only is there a statute of limitations, the longer you wait, the more harm you are doing to the potential outcome of your case.